“With my last breath, I’ll exhale my love for you. I hope it’s a cold day, so you can see what you meant to me. ” – Jarod Kintz

 I’d hate to think of what could have happened if Pebbles hadn’t been there.
 I think of my poor mother, and the abject terror she must have felt.
 Leaving her young son to rescue her older two could have resulted in his drowning.
 Leaving us to fend for ourselves at the top could have ended in tragedy as well.
 How much hope did she place in Pebbles, desperately trying anything to get out of the situation.
 And Pebbles came through.

-I forgot to mention, Pebbles weighed in at roughly 20 lbs., and Aussie mix.
+I forgot to mention, Pebbles weighed in at roughly 20 lbs., an Aussie?
+Border Collie mix.
 A typical shelter rescue.

 This story here tells of a similar story.
 A little girl lost in the Siberia wilderness, saved by her dog.
 Nobody even knew the dog was trying to help.
 There’s a reason dogs are named “Fido”…it means “Faithful” in Latin.